-Volvo uses different systems for warning of low/high oil level or low oil pressure.
-Certain engine variants have an oil pressure sensor, and then the combined instrument panel's warning symbol for low oil pressure is used Other variants have an oil level sensor, when the driver is informed via the instrument's warning symbol and display texts.
+Volvo uses different systems for warning of low/ high oil level or low oil pressure.
+Certain engine variants have an oil pressure sensor, and then the combined instrument panel's warning symbol for low oil pressure is used .
+Other variants have an oil level sensor, when the driver is informed via the instrument's warning symbol and display texts.
+Certain variants have and display texts.
 Certain variants have both systems.
 Contact a Volvo dealer for more information.